 CLEAR is designed to expand and contract based on how much funding we have.
 We began small (in a supply closet, to be exact) and if tough times happen we can be small again.
-In the meantime, we have ~24 members in a beautiful space at Memorial University of Newfoundland, and are generously supported by the following grants:
+In the meantime, we have ~20 members in a beautiful space at Memorial University, and are generously supported by the following grants:

-- 2015 -2018: Monitoring Marine Plastics in Canada’s North, The Marine Environmental Observation Prediction and Response Network (MEOPAR); PI: Max Liboiron; Amount of award: $137,600CAD.
+- 2015 -2018: Monitoring Marine Plastics in Canada’s North, The Marine Environmental Observation Prediction and Response Network (MEOPAR).
+Amount of award: $137,600CAD.
 This grant allowed us to conduct many of our first plastic pollution studies on the island of Newfoundland.

-The majority of our funds go to wages and stipends for lab members.
-We believe that funding sources for science should be transparent.
+The vast majority of our funds go to wages and stipends for lab members.